Skip to main content

 Verification

-#This guide is based on official instructions from Ditjen Imigrasi regarding the Sponsor Declaration and is updated whenever there are changes to form editions or filing rules.
-Always confirm current requirements on the official Ditjen Imigrasi website.
+This guide is derived from official Ditjen Imigrasi instructions for Sponsor Declaration and is updated when form editions or filing rules change.
+Always verify current requirements at the official Ditjen Imigrasi website.

 FAQs